PhiDelta-Dev/gen4-tools/README.md

 More features are to come!

-As an example, here's a program which, given a certain date, time and vframe, searches for a Chansey holding a Lucky Egg on Route 209 in Pokémon Platinum Version.
+As an example, here's a small program which, given a certain date, time and vframe, searches for a Chansey holding a Lucky Egg on Route 209 in Pokémon Platinum Version.

 ```c++
 #include <iostream>